Hamiltonian Floer theory on surfaces: Appendices

 denote the function which keeps track of the dimension of the leaf of $\mathcal{F}$ passing through $x \in M$.
-It's not hard to see that $d(-,\mathcal{F})$ is lower semi-continuous. \begin{defn} A smooth singular foliation is said to have \textbf{codimension $k$} if
+It's not hard to see that $d(-,\mathcal{F})$ is lower semi-continuous. \begin{definition} A smooth singular foliation $\mathcal{F}$ is said to be of \textbf{dimension $k$}, where